stevejobws/RGLDR/README.md

   - python main.py

 ### Requirements
-FuHLDR is tested to work under Python >=3.8
+RGLDR is tested to work under Python >=3.8
-The required dependencies for FuHLDR are Keras, PyTorch, TensorFlow, numpy, pandas, scipy, and scikit-learn.
+The required dependencies for RGLDR are PyTorch, TensorFlow, numpy, pandas, scipy, and scikit-learn.

 ### Contacts
 If you have any questions or comments, please feel free to email BoWei Zhao (stevejobwes@gmail.com).